LAB

 Lab is the proof layer of SUPERCRZY.
 It covers hardware reviews, experience reviews, workflow validation, and model stress tests with enough friction notes and evidence to end in a usable verdict, not just an impression.

-Updated weekly Hands-on coverage Opinion with evidence
+Updated August 11, 2026 Hands-on coverage Opinion with evidence

 What Lab does